- ISRAEL21c - http://israel21c.org -

 Between 2006 and today, he raised money for eight trips to Ethiopia in his BGU capacity, and established the NALA Foundation to facilitate his volunteer work outside of Israel.
 His health education efforts now reach some 300,000 Ethiopian adults and youth, and he hopes to expand his efforts to other African countries.

-Bentwich and his wife, Tirza, a physician who specialized in eating disorders and nutrition education, have five children and seven grandchildren.
+Bentwich and his wife, a physician who specialized in eating disorders and nutrition education, have five children and seven grandchildren.

 “My wife made a record for starting medical school in Jerusalem without any children and finishing with four sons, including twins,” he relates.
 Their daughter, Miri, was born in 1974 and teaches political science and bioethics at BGU.
-In addition to Isaac, the Bentwich children include physical educator Daniel; clinical psychotherapist David; and Jonathan, a psychologist who has developed a medical device for the treatment of Alzheimer’s disease and depression.
+In addition to Isaac, the Bentwich children include physical educator Daniel; clinical psychotherapist David; and Jonathan, a psychologist who developed NeuroAD, a medical device for the treatment of Alzheimer’s disease and depression.

 Bentwich is not only active professionally but also physically, biking every day to the sea and partaking of the many cultural offerings that living in Tel Aviv allows him to enjoy.